awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic-cross-account.md

 }
 ```

-This policy specifies that only the `carlossalazar` user can access the `Production` bucket\.
-He can create, edit, and delete the objects in the bucket, but can't edit or delete the bucket itself\.
+This policy allows the `carlossalazar` user to access objects in the `Production` bucket\.
+He can create and edit, but not delete the objects in the bucket\.
+He can't manage the bucket itself\.

 When Carlos makes his request to save a file to the `Production-logs` bucket, AWS determines what policies apply to the request\.
 In this case, the identity\-based policy attached to the `carlossalazar` user is the only policy that applies in account `111111111111`\.
 In account `222222222222`, there is no resource\-based policy attached to the `Production-logs` bucket\.
 When AWS evaluates account `111111111111`, it returns a decision of `Deny`\.
 This is because the `DenyS3Logs` statement in the identity\-based policy explicitly denies access to any log buckets\.
 For more information about how a request is evaluated within a single account, see [Determining Whether a Request Is Allowed or Denied Within an Account](reference_policies_evaluation-logic.md#policy-eval-denyallow)\.